gabrielweyer/azure-functions-telemetry/docs/DEMO.md

 Only the request is recorded for the Custom Function execution:

 - The _Executing ..._ and _Executed ..._ traces have been discarded by the `FunctionExecutionTracesFilter`
-- The _Trigger Details ..._ trace has been discarded by the `ServiceBusTriggerFilter`
+- The _Trigger Details ..._ trace has been discarded by the `ServiceBusTriggerFilter` (configured by setting the application setting `ApplicationInsights:DiscardServiceBusTrigger`)

 ## ServiceBusExceptionThrowingFunction

-You can send a message to the `defaultv4inprocess-exception-queue` queue using the Service Bus Explorer in the Azure Portal or you can navigate to `http://localhost:7073/service-bus-exception` (Default `v4`) in your favourite browser.
+You can send a message to the `defaultv4inprocess-exception-queue` queue using the Service Bus Explorer in the Azure Portal or you can navigate to <http://localhost:7073/service-bus-exception> (Default `v4`) in your favourite browser.

 Demonstrate that a single exception thrown by the Function is recorded three times in Application Insights and that a total of nine telemetry items are emitted during the Function execution.

 ![Service Bus binding: nine telemetry items emitted by the Functions runtime](img/service-bus-binding-execution-nine-telemetry-items.png)

-You can send a message to the `customv4inprocess-exception-queue` queue using the Service Bus Explorer in the Azure Portal or you can navigate to `http://localhost:7074/service-bus-exception` (Custom `v4`) in your favourite browser.
+You can send a message to the `customv4inprocess-exception-queue` queue using the Service Bus Explorer in the Azure Portal or you can navigate to <http://localhost:7074/service-bus-exception> (Custom `v4`) in your favourite browser.

 Demonstrate that a single exception thrown by the Function is recorded only once in Application Insights and that a total of three telemetry items are emitted during the Function execution.